 Use Windows installation USB drive to troubleshoot

-Now plug that USB drive on your computer and boot into that.
+Now plug that USB drive into your computer and boot into that.
 Go to Troubleshoot.

 It will then check for errors within the Operating System and fix problems with it.